econ122/tp1/README.md

-# tp1
+# Team Project 1
-Team Project 1
+This is the repository for Team Project 1